Azure/GenAIOps/labs/evaluating.md

   - A Python virtual environment activated, if you use one

 - **Azure resources**
-  - Active Azure subscription with the AI Hub project you provisioned in Labs 1–3
+  - Active Azure subscription with the AI Foundry Project you provisioned in Labs 1–3
   - AI Agent Service and Cognitive Services index loaded with the Employee Handbook
   - App Configuration endpoint and AI Foundry connection string set as environment variables